-Batresh couldn’t help herself, she threw back her head and laughed.
-Then, looked into his eyes, “Of course I do,” she responded, feeling the comfort of their old friendship.
+Batresh couldn’t help herself, she threw back her head and laughed, assuming he was joking.
+Then, looked into his eyes, “Of course I do,” she responded.

-David sighed, feeling less afraid.
-He put a piece of bread in his mouth.
+David put a piece of bread in his mouth.
 “Oh, do you expect me to spread butter on the bread for you too?”

 “Let’s eat,” Batresh commanded.
-She had to work to refrain from calling him by his ancient name.
 She smiled at him confidently.

-David narrowed his eyes now, “Why do I feel like a mouse, being played with by a cat with very large claws.”
+David narrowed his eyes, “Why do I feel like a mouse swatted by very large claws.”

 Without saying a word, David stood, and offered his hand.
-She took it and stood.
-Now, he offered her his elbow, to escort her to the car.
-He looked at her, somewhat mournfully, and stated, “You know I can’t have a romantic relationship with you.”
+He looked at her mournfully, and stated, “You know I can’t have a romantic relationship with you.”

-She looked back at him playfully, “Do you think that is what I expect?”
+She looked back at him, “Do you think that is what I expect?”

 “I have no idea!” he said, opening the passenger side car door for her.

 “But you told me you didn’t have a boyfriend.”

 “I don’t,” she looked at him as he shut the car door.